hacdias/fintracts/parser/SPECIFICATION.md

   dates: 1st of October 2021, 1st of October 2022, 1st of October 2023, 1st
   of October 2024 and 1st of October 2025.

-Signed by WS and DNB on the 24th of September 2021.
+Signed by WS and TB on the 24th of September 2021.
 ```

 #### Information